otsang3/Twig/readme.md

 result of function = [ [1, 2], [3, 4], [5] ]

-If the array length can then be divided equally rounded number, then the result will produce equal array elements.
+If the array length can then be divided equally by the rounded up number, then the result will produce equal array elements.

 For example: